 All applicants seeking admission to the Doctor of Pharmacy (PharmD) Program must submit a PharmCAS application that includes official transcripts and 2 letters of reference.
 Effective February 14, 2019, the Pharmacy College Admissions Test (PCAT) is not required; however, applicants can provide further support of their academic preparedness by submitting their PCAT scores as part of their PharmCAS application.

-Completion of 90 semester hours of coursework from a regionally-accredited college or university in the United States including the prerequisites outlined below prior to matriculation.
+Completion of 66 semester hours of coursework from a regionally-accredited college or university in the United States including the prerequisites outlined below is required prior to matriculation.
 Applicants should have no more than two (2) outstanding prerequisites planned for completion in the summer prior to enrollment (PharmCAS application must include a plan for completing the remaining prerequisites).
 The prerequisites for Mercer's PharmD Program are:

-- two course series of Human Anatomy and Physiology (labs recommended),
+- two course series of Human Anatomy and Physiology (labs optional)

 Notes about prerequisites:

 - Only grades of C or better are acceptable towards prerequisites.

 - General Biology prerequisites can be fulfilled with courses in genetics, cellular biology, molecular biology, developmental biology or zoology.

 - All science prerequisites must be fulfilled by courses intended for science majors.

 - Humanities electives may be chosen from one or more of these areas: art, foreign language, history, literature, music, philosophy, religion or theatre.